-Sub-zones Modification (a) I3.1 (i) In addition to 4.15 (b) Accessory Residential Use is a Permitted Use up to a maximum density of 1 dwelling unit per parcel. (b) I3.2 (i) Despite 4.15(c), the maximum height shall be 12.5 m (ii) Despite any other regulation in this bylaw, off-street parking shall be permitted within the minimum setback areas.

-4.16 Institutional 4 (I4)

-t ntent of this zone is to accommodate flood pr elated activities. otection, drainage, fish hatcheries, parks, Part 1 Administration

-nitted Uses

-Fish Hatchery and Associated Works Inte

-Flood Protection and Drainage Works Part :

-Park Part 2 Interpretation

-num Number and Size of Buildings and Struc stures

-Height 10.0 m Land L

-Parcel coverage 10% Part Jse Rec

-num Setback Requirements Part 3 Land Use Regulations

-All lot lines 5.0 m s

-except where any part of a parcel is adjac the regulations in Section 3 shall apply. ent to or contains a watercourse then Pa Zo

-on a corner parcel, then the regulations in Section 3.8 shall also apply. nes

-S

-Part 5 Subdivision Regulations

-tent of this zone is to accommodate flood pro- elated activities. hitted Uses Fish Hatchery and Associated Works Flood Protection and Drainage Works Park num Number and Size of Buildings and Struc Height Parcel coverage hum Setback Requirements All lot lines except where any part of a parcel is adjact the regulations in Section 3 shall apply. tent of this zone is to accommodate flood protection, drainage, fish hatcheries, parks, elated activities.
+4.16 Institutional 4 (I4) Part 1 Administration (a) Intent The intent of this zone is to accommodate flood protection, drainage, fish hatcheries, parks, and related activities. (b) Uses Permitted Uses Part 2 Interpretation (i) Fish Hatchery and Associated Works (ii) Flood Protection and Drainage Works (iii) Park (c) Maximum Number and Size of Buildings and Structures Part 3 Land Use Regulations (i) Height 10.0 m 10% (ii) Parcel coverage (d) Minimum Setback Requirements (i) All lot lines 5.0 m (ii) except where any part of a parcel is adjacent to or contains a watercourse then the regulations in Section 3 shall apply.
+Part 4 Zones on a corner parcel, then the regulations in Section 3.8 shall also apply. (iii) Subdivision Regulations

-The intent of this zone is to accommodate campgrounds and related outdoor recreation activities.

-- (i) Campground - (ii) Outdoor Recreation

-(iii) Residential Use

-(i) Campground Maximum of 60 camping spaces per parcel developed inaccordance with Section 3.23, Campground Regulations and Standards

-(ii) Dwelling units/parcel 1

-(iii) Height 9.0 m

-(iv) Parcel coverage 10%

-- (i) All lot lines 5.0 m - (ii) except where any part of a parcel is adjacent to or contains a watercourse then the regulations in Section 3.9 shall apply. - (iii) on a corner parcel, then the regulations in Section 3.8 shall also apply.

-The intensity, use, and number of uses shall be determined by the ability to service the combined uses as per Section 3.28 of this Bylaw.
+4.17 Recreation 1 (RC1) Part 1 Administration (a) Intent The intent of this zone is to accommodate campgrounds and related outdoor recreation activities. (b) Uses Permitted Uses Part 2 Interpretation (i) Campground (ii) Outdoor Recreation Accessory Uses (iii) Residential Use Part 3 Land Use Regulations (c) Maximum Number and Size of Buildings and Structures Maximum of 60 camping spaces per parcel (i) Campground developed inaccordance with Section 3.23, Campground Regulations and Standards (ii) Dwelling units/parcel 1 (iii) Height 9.0 m (iv) Parcel coverage 10% Part 4 Zones (d) Minimum Setback Requirements All lot lines 5.0 m (i) Part 5 Subdivision Regulations (ii) except where any part of a parcel is adjacent to or contains a watercourse then the regulations in Section 3.9 shall apply. (iii) on a corner parcel, then the regulations in Section 3.8 shall also apply. (e) Other Regulations The intensity, use, and number of uses shall be determined by the ability to service the combined uses as per Section 3.28 of this Bylaw.
+Part 6 Development Permit Areas